-8. Have you been raised on cheap ear buds and over-hyped bass?
+8. Have you been raised on cheap earbuds and over-hyped bass?

 Are you just starting to care for your ears and the sound quality of your music?
 It is important to test a few pairs of headphones at this stage.
 You will find any pair of good headphones an improvement but it is important to find what you like.
 If the main concern is for hearing safety.
 Over the ear headphones is a good choice.
 With full ear coverage canceling out most exterior noise, the listener will have a tendency to listen at a lower safer volume level.

-9. If you are very active and on the go.
+9. If you are very active and on the go

 A pair of earbuds would be a great option.
 If you can afford Bluetooth earbuds the convenience of being wireless is a real plus.
 Depending on your activity level a streamlined pair of over the ear headphone can work for some people.
 Many over the ear headphones can be quite delicate and are not indestructible.
 So handle with care is a must.
 You can't beat the durability and convenience of earbuds.

 10. What's IPX rating?
-Waterproof and durable.
+Waterproof and durable

 Look for headphones and earbuds that are have are IP waterproof and durability rated.
 This means that their products can hand various degrees of exposure to water and dust.
 They created an IP rating system that was put in place to provide consumers more detailed information than vague marketing terms such as waterproof or my favorite water resistant.
 Here is an IP waterproof rating chart to better understand the rating system and how much water exposure their product can handle.

-11. If you are planning to use your headphones on an airplane then choose wired headphones.
+11. If you are planning to use your headphones on an airplane then choose wired headphones

 You need a cord to plug into the plane's entertainment system, Bluetooth will not work.
 A great option is the Bose QuietComfort 35s.
-They come with a sturdy caring case and a airplane adapter cable.
+They come with a sturdy carrying case and a airplane adapter cable.

 See Our Bose QuietComfort 35s Review